Automation - it's what modern-day technology is all about!

 Use Case Environment: In this customer’s application, the tag was going to be regularly exposed to the elements – specifically sun and rain.
 It needed to be rugged enough to endure prolonged exposure.

-Required Tag Durability: Since this was for a construction company, we knew these tags were going to be exposed to dirt, dust and oils every day.
+Required Tag Durability: Since this was for a construction company, we knew these tags were going to be exposed to dirt, dust, and oils every day.
 Additionally, we expected that with the hard work the employees were doing, the tags could get banged around quite a bit.

 Mounting Requirements: Some customers are able to wear UHF cards in lanyards or have tags on wristbands for tracking their people.
 This customer wanted to have the tag affixed to the employee hard hat without modifying the helmet as this could damage the integrity of the helmet’s safety performance.
 This required a tag that was flexible enough to conform to the curved helmet and a strong adhesive that would hold it indefinitely.

 Tag Location Placement: We considered placing the tag on the inside of the hat to keep it more protected.
 However, an interesting fact about RFID tags is when they are too close to a human body, they become ineffective.
 Water, which makes up 60% of our bodies, absorbs RF energy.
-Having a tag placed on the inside of the hat near the back of the head, would likely decrease the tag read range.
-To improve the tag performance, we chose to place the tag on outside back of the hard hat.
+Having a tag placed on the inside of the hat near the back of the head would likely decrease the tag read range.
+To improve the tag performance, we chose to place the tag on the outside back of the hard hat.
 While this would leave it more exposed, it would provide more reliable tag readability.
 This location had the additional benefit of allowing us to better differentiate between entries and exits, by appropriate placement of the antennas.

 To meet our requirements, we chose a tag from the HID SlimFex line of UHF tags.
 This tag is flexible and durable, with great read characteristics.